 The Waterfront Park has a network of trails that wind around the mounds and lead to a wide oceanfront promenade surfaced with decorative pavers situated atop a revetment that extends the length of the park's shoreline.
-Along the promenade are two pergolas planted with hau trees (Hibiscus tiliaceus) to provide shade over picnic tables.
+Along the promenade are two pergolas planted with hau (Hibiscus tiliaceus) to provide shade over picnic tables.

 Walking along the promenade and fishing from the revetment makai of the promenade are popular activities for park visitors.
-Support facilities include a 286-space asphalt parking lot located at the main vehicle entry to the park, an approximately 49 space gravel/asphalt parking lot near Point

-Panic, two showers, and two comfort stations.
+Support facilities include a 286-space asphalt parking lot located at the main vehicle entry to the park, an approximately 49 space gravel/asphalt parking lot near Point Panic, two showers, and two comfort stations.
 Also within the vicinity of the park, there are parking lots with 45 spaces and 41 spaces, respectively north and east of the Children's Discover Center; resulting in a total of 421 existing spaces.

 Uses within the Waterfront Park are generally not actively programmed; recreational activities are either spontaneous or organized by community members and approved by permit.
 The large, grassed mounds are often used for sliding.
 The taking of wedding photographs along the shoreline (especially near sunset time) is also a popular activity within the park.
 The amphitheater is used for concerts and music festivals at the rate of approximately one event per month.
-A grassed, flat area situated in the west side of the park adjacent to the children's museum provides an area for field sports or games, but is not actively used.
+Point Panic, a popular surf break is located off the east side of the Waterfront Park.
+A grassed, flat area situated in the west side of the park between Point Panic and the adjacent children's museum provides an area for field sports or games, but is not actively used.